nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221015020830/README.md

 - concept of `walk graph and collect keywords for context and prioritize search results based on keywords and scores`
 - something to implement in awk to generate lots of searchable content
+- re-use idea from kb markdown searcher of hierarchy and chaining nested titles, but on cards and bullet lists or sentences

 ```
 ```